 When it is time for your questions, let the doctor know how many you have so that he or she will know when you are finished with your questions.

 Our doctors, nurses and staff have planned for your child's appointment.
-If you must change or cancel an appointment, it is very important to call at least 24 hours in advance.
+If you must change or cancel an appointment, please call at least 24 hours in advance.
 This helps us rearrange our schedule and resources to treat other children who are waiting.

-If you must change an appointment, please call our main number, 720-777-1234, and ask for the department treating your child.
+If you must change an appointment, please call our main number and ask for the department treating your child: 720-777-1234.